Legally Betting On Star Wars Odds

-One of Han Solo’s many clever retorts offered through the Star Wars saga is “never tell me the odds,” which was first uttered to C3PO in response to his utterance of their futile probability of survival while trying to wade through an asteroid field in The Empire Strikes Back.
+One of Han Solo’s many clever retorts offered throughout the Star Wars saga is “Never tell me the odds,” which was first said to C3PO in response to his utterance of their futile probability of survival while trying to wade through an asteroid field in The Empire Strikes Back.

 Han Solo is a true gambler and is willing to roll the dice while relying on his charm and skill for victory.

 “I Like Those Odds” – The Mandalorian